giribabupv/fabric-deploy/README.md

 With this file, if you like to run only few plays, you will be able to do that by following the example below:

-    ansible-playbook -i run/runhosts -e "action=apply env=coreos password=XXXXX" devenv.yml
+    ansible-playbook -i run/runhosts -e "mode=apply env=coreos password=XXXXX" devenv.yml
-    --tags "common,master"
+    --tags "postprovision,fastinitnode"

-The above command will use the runhosts inventory file and only run plays named common and master, all other plays in the play book will be skipped.
+The above command will use the runhosts inventory file and only run play named postprovision and fastinitnode, all other plays in the play books will be skipped.
 All available plays can be found in the site.yml file.

 ## Next Steps